Mar 2, 2023

 Take a look at how these stock chart terms are applied across different types of stock charts below.

 3. Know the different types of stock charts

 If you’ve just begun learning how to read stock charts, line charts such as Alphabet’s above are akin to swimming in the shallow end of the pool—they’re great for beginners.
 That said, there are other types of charts that provide a more in-depth look at stock prices and performance.

 A line chart is the most common type of stock chart.
-It uses a simple line to represent a stock’s price movements over time, and displays the closing price for each time period.
+It uses a simple line to represent a stock’s price movements over time and displays the closing price for each time period.

 While a line chart shows just the closing price for a set period of time, both bar and candlestick charts also show the open, high, and low in addition to the closing price.

-A bar chart uses vertical bars instead of lines to represent a stock’s price, which are often color-coded like the example above.
+A bar chart uses vertical bars instead of lines to represent a stock’s price, which is often color-coded like the example above.
 They also have vertical lines with short horizontal lines protruding from each side.

 - The top of the bar represents the high, and the bottom represents the low.

 - The short horizontal line protruding on the left indicates the opening price, and the one on the right shows the closing price.